Ishq Murshid: Plot

 Shibra Suleman is a headstrong, intelligent, and selfless girl, unwavering in her principles and deeply cherishing her family values.
 Hailing from a modest middle-class background, she remains unswayed by material wealth or social status.
 Shahmeer Sikandar emerges as an enigmatic, yielding figure of affluence, having pursued his education abroad in the UK.
 He is from a wealthy family; however, his mother died in his childhood, leaving him with that everlasting scar, and he is in conflict with his father, Dawood.
 His mother, Zubaida, was supposedly sick in her last remaining moments and had a caretaker hired for her, Farah.
 Her husband and the caretaker had an affair, and the day Zubaida found this out, she died.
 The caretaker then married Shahmeer's father, and Shahmeer refused to let go of him.
 When attending his best friend, Faraz's wedding, he meets Shibra, demanding her change from a driver.
 Enthralled by her confidence and alluring personality, Shahmeer finds himself drawn to her in an instant.
 Shibra is also there, attending her best friend Maliha's wedding.
-On the wedding night of Faraz and Maliha, Shahmeer crashes into their room and, in a comedic sequence, implores them to know more about Shibra by Maliha.
+On the wedding night of Faraz and Maliha, Shahmeer crashes into their room and, in a comedic sequence, implores them to know more about Shibra through Maliha.
 This begins the ultimate plan between the three to get Shibra to marry Shahmeer, despite Maliha knowing Shibra's loathing for opulence and corruption.
 She insists on only marrying whoever her father chooses.
 Meanwhile, Shibra's sister (Sukaina) is upset as she has been married to her cousin, Zohaib, for 3 years now, but because of his family's greedy demands, his mother refuses to take her in as his wife.
 Shahmeer embarks on a perfect scheme to capture Shibra's heart, which involves disguising himself as a poor man and starting anew.
 This means securing employment at Shibra's father's office, transforming into the puzzled and sweet Fazal Bakhsh.
 Fazal Bakhsh, in the guise of acquainting himself with Shibra and her family members, bribes the boy who delivers lunch to Shibra's father, replaces him and starts collecting lunch from Shibra's home and delivering it to her father every day.
 One day, Shibra's mother collapses in severe pain when Fazal is there to fetch lunch.
 Fazal calls an ambulance and refers Shibra's mother to the hospital, where doctors examine her and say that she needs an appendix surgery.
 After successful operation, Shibra's father asks both his daughters to sell their jewelry to settle the hospital bill.
 But the receptionist tells them that the bill of eight hundred thousand rupees has been settled by an angel.
 Shibra's father gets shocked and calls Sukaina to tell her that there is no need to bring her jewelry since the hospital bill has been paid by an unknown angel.
 Although Shibra is initially not interested in Fazal Baksh, for some reason she calls him 'Fazal Baksh' and not 'Brother Fazal' like Sukaina.